 b) Driver's License

-- Application form (in German only)
+- Application (in German only)

 - ID (passport)

-- if applicable: lost/stolen police report
+- if applicable: police report for your lost/stolen driver's license

-- proof of residence in Austria (Meldezettel).
+- proof of last residence in Austria (Meldezettel)

 c) Other documents and certificates